 Fluoride Treatment Using Advanced Chemical Precipitation and Filtration

-Saltworks developed a cost optimized solution for fluoride removal using advanced chemical precipitation BrineRefine and ceramic ultrafiltration XtremeUF.
+Saltworks developed a cost-optimized solution for fluoride removal using our BrineRefine advanced chemical precipitation and XtremeUF ceramic ultrafiltration systems.
 An example process flow diagram is presented in the figure below.
 The combination of BrineRefine and XtremeUF in calcium fluoride precipitation and coagulation eliminates the need for large clarification/sedimentation tanks and multimedia filtration and/or cartridge filtration, reducing footprint, maintenance and operating costs.